michael-rubel/laravel-enhanced-container/README.md

 This package provides syntax sugar for the Laravel container calls and bindings, automatic resolution of bound implementation, method forwarding, and an enhanced version of the Laravel method binding feature.

-The package was tested with Laravel 8 nad PHP 8.
-No guarantee it will work with legacy versions of Laravel, so I've locked the versions in composer.
+The package requires Laravel 8 and PHP 8.
-Since I'm an evangelist of the fresh software, Future versions of PHP and Laravel will be maintained.
+Future versions of PHP and Laravel will be maintained.
-If you want to make it backwards compatible, PRs are welcomed.

 ## Installation